navrit/dexter/README.md

 - Presampling MTF is obtained by a Fast Fourier Transform of the LSF.
 - This is repeated for 17 angles in an +-0.16 degrees, by varying by 0.02 degrees each time.
 The MTF’s are each integrated from 0-2 cycles/mm and the angle associated with the maximum of this MTF integral is identified as the best estimate for the edge angle and its MTF is the result.

-The extent of the regions used by Samei are not feasible for the Medipix3… But we CAN use the iterative MTF maximization by varying the angle.
+The extent of the regions used by Samei are not feasible for the Medipix3… The LSF looks significantly different than ours, so the Hanning filter and baseline substraction or extrapolation of the tails (as in other papers) might not be the way to go. (?)
+But we CAN use the iterative MTF maximization by varying the angle.
 Only one parameter changes and then the entire “Calc MTF” procedure can be repeated:

 #### (still) TO DO for MTF calculation:

-- Allow user to specify options:
-    - Slit or Edge calculation
-    - Binsize
-    - Numerical or function fit derivative.
-- DONE *Use Gaussian smoothed function instead of error function.*
-    - DONE *Use numerical derivative of smoothed bin function.*
-- Try Fujita’s slit method. (“Simple”).
+- Implement slit method.
+Try Fujita’s slit method. (“Simple”).
-- DONE *Automate MTF calculation.*
 - Maximize MTF by angle variation.
-- ?Better quantization of goodness of fit.
-- Implement slit method.
-- As always, add appropriate comments and doxygen in-code-documentation.
 - Get the calculation to work for horizontal edges.
+- (?)Better quantization of goodness of fit. -> R^2 and the mean squared error are given.

 ### NPS calculation